ContentMine/workshop-resources/software-tutorials/vms/README.md

 * 3 GB RAM
 * Adequate hard drive space for the VM (at least 5 GB)

 Please download from the `link` for the virtual image corresponding to the relevant workshop from the list below.
 This should be an `.ova` file.
 Note, this is a large file >1GB, please be patient while it downloads.
-Depending on your connection that can take between 10 and 60 minutes.
+Depending on your connection that can take between 10 and 60 minutes (or much longer if you have very slow connection).

 When the file has downloaded, double-clicking it should open VirtualBox and offer to import the virtual machine.
 Please follow the on-screen instructions to complete the import.